datacamp-content-public/Beginning-Statistics-with-R/chapter1.md

 The mean of a dataset is the sum of all the numbers divided by the number of observations.
 The median is the middle value, or the average of the middle two values.

-The median is better than the mean when the data is very skewed.
+The median is better than the mean when the data is skewed.
-The mean is better than the median when there are very few distinct observations.
-In most situations, the mean is preferred.

 `mean()` computes the mean.
 `median()` computes the median.